roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-02 ****** byStoryTeller07© Katrina wondered how Margaret would feel tomorrow knowing she would suffer after everything went so badly this evening when the situation had gone way beyond their control.
+Katrina wondered how Margaret would feel tomorrow knowing she would suffer after everything went so badly this evening when the situation had gone way beyond their control.
 It was admittedly her fault to begin with and as soon as Jason entered her home this evening she had capitulated to him leaving Margaret to stand up to his demands.
 When she too had given in they were reduced to a couple of kittens purring at his feet.

  They needed help desperately.
 They had hoped to settle the problem without telling the other two friends but they would have to be told now and in any case they were involved as much as she was.
 He had naughty photographs of them too.
 Carol wouldn't be much help whereas June was an older woman, their office supervisor, with a greater experience of life.
 She wasn't the type to take any nonsense from Jason.